CSC207-UofT/course-project-team-scouts/phase1/progress_report.md

     - Java does not allow static variables to be serialized.
     - Even if we could, it wouldn't be possible read in a previously created `PlayerDatabase` or `TeamDatabase` object and replace the static variable's value from when it was first initialized.
   - The static methods prevent us from having an abstract `Database` class or interface, and the static variables create issues with inheritance (we have to shadow the parent's variables).
+- Our `InputData` classes are difficult to test
+  - Testing how console inputs are handled is significantly harder than testing if the right objects are returned by a method.
+    - *e.g.* for many of our methods we can do:
+      ```java
+      expected = Object(...)
+      actual = methodCall(...)
+      assertEquals(expected, actual)
+      ```
+    - For the `InputData.run` method, the return type is `void`, so we cannot test it as easily.
+  - Additionally, the `run` method's output depends on other classes (the `PresentData` classes), which we already have some tests for.
+    - Any test of `run` would just indirectly be a test of a `PresentData` method.

 ## Group Member Roles